rdp10037/strive-cycling/README.md

 This project serves two purposes:
 1. **Production Goal**: Strive Cycling is an ongoing project intended for eventual public release on the App Store.
-2. **Developer Demonstration**: It is currently designed as a coding exercise and demonstration of modern iOS practices using SwiftUI, swift concurrency, and third-party API integration.
+2. **Developer Demonstration**: It is currently designed as a demonstration of modern iOS practices using SwiftUI, swift concurrency, and third-party API integration.

 ---